-For instructions on using browser plugins, skip ahead to the section on Safari, Chrome & Firefox Integration.
+For instructions on using browser plugins, skip ahead to the section on Safari & Firefox Integration.

 When you start DataVault for the first time, you will be prompted to create a master password and an optional hint question.
 Choose a master password

-and enter it twice to make sure you don't make a mistake, then click on the Ok button.
+and enter it again to make sure you don't make a mistake, then click on the Ok button.

 To switch between viewing modes, click on the "Tree View" or "List View" buttons in the toolbar.